WllaTalafha/city-explorer/README.md

 ---------------------------------------------

-Name of feature: map lab 06
+Name of feature: lab 06 - front end location map

 Estimate of time needed to complete: 2